 Let’s talk about 5 ways VAs are messing up their networking (and yes, then we’ll talk about how to do it better!)

-1. Facebook groups – if I had a nickel for every Facebook post or omment I saw that made me cringe, I’d be doing this podcast from a pub in Ireland.
+If I had a nickel for every Facebook post or comment I saw that made me cringe, I’d be doing this podcast from a pub in Ireland.
 Facebook groups are an awesome way to build your business – but you have to use them wisely to make them work for you.

 What not to do?
 Don’t respond to any post with PM me, I can help.
 If someone is looking for help with something, offer the help right there in the comments.
 Don’t make it about a sale.
 Be helpful!